Planning is the key to a successful garden.

 WORMS: Nature's Original Gardeners

-- Are one of nature’s original guardians.
-By loosening of the soil, worms help to increase the amount of oxygen and water that gets into the soil for the seeds and roots of plants and allows carbon dioxide to leave the soil.
+- By loosening of the soil, worms help to increase the amount of oxygen and water that gets into the soil for the seeds and roots of plants and allows carbon dioxide to leave the soil.
 Earthworms act like tiny ploughs!

 - They breakdown organic matter (like leaves and grass) for the plants to use.

-- Worms add beneficial microbes in the castings, providing plants with a strong defence against diseases.
+- Worms add beneficial microbes in the castings, providing plants with a strong defense against diseases.

 Mulches such as pea straw or Lucerne hay help the soil to breathe and are a great source of nutrition as well as a protector of the soil from harsh sun conditions.